Cold Weather Camping – 10 Tips To Keep You Comfortable

 - •Also, you can try to find a sleeping bag liner on sale that will serve as an extra insulating layer for a cozy night’s sleep.

-A few pro tips, fill up a water bottle with super hot water, securely seal it, and cuddle up with it for extra warmth in your sleeping bag.
-Also, put the next morning’s layers in the bottom of your sleeping bag so when you wake up you can throw them on and they’ll already be toasty warm!
+Pro tips: (1) Fill up a water bottle with super hot water, securely seal it, and cuddle up with it for extra warmth in your sleeping bag.
+(2) Put next morning’s layers in the bottom of your sleeping bag so when you wake up you can throw them on and they’ll already be toasty warm!

 Keep Dry and Camp On